Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-windows.rst

 4. Go back to "Tools -> Add-ons and Themes -> Extensions" and click the 'wrench' icon next to TBSync.
 5. Click "Account Actions" in the bottom left of the resulting screen, then "Add New Account -> CalDAV & CardDAV"
 6. Select "Automatic Configuration" and click `Next`
-7. Enter a name for your account, your nextcloud user name (found in Properties, default is 'embassy'), password (found in Properties), and server LAN address (found in Interfaces, ending in `.local`) - then click "Next."
+7. Enter a name for your account, your nextcloud user name (found in Properties, default is 'admin'), password (found in Properties), and server LAN address (found in Interfaces, ending in `.local`) - then click "Next."
 8. After connecting, click "Finish."
 9. In the resulting window, click "Enable and synchronize this account."
 10. Select the items you want to sync, such as contacts and a calendar.